boeschenstein/angular9-dotnetcore3-logging/README.md

 ### Install Serilog

-Open cmd in the folder with the project file (.csproj) file.
+Open cmd in the folder with the project file (.csproj) file and add the following libraries:

 ``` cmd
 dotnet add package Serilog.AspNetCore